Spectral versus interpolation norms in tracial nonassociative $\mathrm{L}^p$-spaces: Introduction

 In this paper, we show in Theorem \ref{Th-comparison-interpolation} that the \textit{isometric} coincidence \eqref{Kosaki-vs-Dixmier} breaks down in the general nonassociative setting, i.e.~the Banach spaces $\L^p(\cal{M})$ and $\L^{p,A}(\cal{M})$ are not isometric, answering the second part of \cite[Question 5.4]{Arh24a}.
-Indeed, by investigating the Jordan structure underlying von Neumann algebras, we prove that the spectral norm $\norm{\cdot}_{\L^p(\cal{M})}$ defined in \eqref{norm-LpNA} and the interpolation norm $\norm{\cdot}_{\L^{p,A}(\cal{M})}$ are \textit{equivalent but distinct}: we have an (non-isometric in general) isomorphism
+Indeed, by investigating the Jordan structure underlying von Neumann algebras, we prove that the spectral norm $\norm{\cdot}_{\L^p(\cal{M})}$ defined in \eqref{norm-LpNA} and the interpolation norm $\norm{\cdot}_{\L^{p,A}(\cal{M})}$ are \textit{equivalent but distinct}: we have a generally non-isometric isomorphism

 for any $1 < p < \infty$.

 Our main result (Theorem \ref{Th-comparison-interpolation}) establishes that the spectral norm dominates the interpolation norm, with an optimal constant that we compute.
 This phenomenon highlights a fundamental geometric rigidity cost imposed by the symmetrized Jordan product \eqref{Jordan-product}.